American Home Shield: Headquarters

 The company’s corporate headquarters is located in the heart of downtown Memphis, Tennessee.
-In March 2020, American Home Shield transitioned all employees to a virtual work environment due to the COVID-19 pandemic.
+In March 2020, American Home Shield transitioned all employees to a virtual work environment due to the COVID-19 pandemic in the United States.
 In mid-2021, the company announced that it would be virtual-first company.
 They outsource all of their customer service to other countries.

+Lawsuits and Complaints

+American Home Shield (AHS) has faced legal and regulatory scrutiny as well as a substantial volume of consumer complaints.
+In 2010, the State of Texas settled with AHS for approximately $5 million over allegations that the company engaged in "false, misleading or deceptive acts and practices," including routine denial of high-cost service claims; AHS made no admission of wrongdoing Inman.
+In addition, AHS reached a settlement in the Abney v.
+American Home Shield class-action case concerning broker compensation under the Real Estate Settlement Procedures Act (RESPA), where a federal court approved new broker compensation practices that purportedly complied with RESPA guidelines and released real estate professionals from any past liability investors.frontdoorhome.com.